DUI for Prescription Drug Charges

 The penalties increase incrementally for subsequent DUI violations.

 Because the consequence of driving while impaired can be severe, a driver who’s arrested for a DUI based on prescription drug use may have a limited defense, but a DUI for prescription drugs can be easier to overturn than a DUI for alcohol.
-There’s a lot of research on impairment and measuring the level of alcohol in a person’s system and can be fairly objective.
+There’s a lot of research on impairment and measuring the level of alcohol in a person’s system which can be fairly objective.

 Determining measurements for a DUI with prescription drugs is much less objective and DUIs for prescription drugs is a relatively new field/ The science around it is changing as more and more research is done.
 This means that the prosecution of these crimes is continuing to develop and DUI prescription drug cases can effectively be challenged in court by a good defense attorney.